 Join us for the next Short Story Salon in our series!
 We’ll be graced with readings from short story collections by May-Lan Tan (Things to Make and Break, Sceptre), Chris Power (Mothers, Faber), and Linda Mannheim (Above Sugar Hill, Influx Press).
-The authors will discuss why they’ve chosen to write short stories over novels and short stories’ place in contemporary literature.
-The panel will be moderated by the Reader’s program manager, Traci Kim.

 We’re thrilled to announce we’ll be hosting a very special Monday Salon with Sophie Mackintosh, Reader competition winner and recent MAN BOOKER NOMINEE!
 Come and see Sophie reading from her phenomenal novel, ‘The Water Cure’ on August 6th.
 Details here.